byojelly/byojelly.github.io/_posts/2017-09-26-houses_nokogiri_and_cli_oh_my.markdown

 After this change the terminal accepted ./bin/console

 ----------------------
-At the scraping coding point we had to add additional dependencies in daily_deal.gemspec.
-Also, we have to require 'nokogiri' and require 'pry' in the lib folder project_file_name.rb file to have the dependencies come through.
+At the scraping coding point we had to add additional dependencies in .gemspec file while also implementing require 'nokogiri' and require 'pry' in the lib folder project_file_name.rb file to have the dependencies come through.

-Although these are a few scattered notes I took while fixing errors during my code, overcomming the obstacles became extremely gratifying at the completion of the project.
+Although these are a few scattered notes I took while fixing errors during my code, overcomming the obstacles became extremely gratifying towards the completion of the project.

 Until next time.